Brennan-Clinch/Project2/Entertainment Analysis.md

               preProcess=c("center","scale"),
               trControl=trainControl(method="cv",number=10))
 ```
 Our model for the Entertainment channel using OLS is a linear model with shares as the response and all interactions between number of images, number of videos, average token length, and title polarity as the predictors.
-We can call this model our OLS.
+We can call this model our **OLS**.

 ### Model 2: Poisson Regression model (GLM)